pedropaulosuzuki/quantile/README.md

 #### It is also possible to:

-Mutate every element in the set through a callback function:
+Mutate every element in the dataset through a callback function:
 ```ts
 import quantile from './quantile.ts';